lauranesuard/lauranesuard/README.md

 ## Hi there, I'm Laurane !

-🎓 I'm currently studying at EPFL.
+🎓 I'm currently studying at EPFL. <br>
-🧪 I'm completing my bachleor degree in chemistry.
+🧪 I'm completing my bachleor degree in chemistry. <br>
-⚡ If you want to reach me, I'm contactable at laurane.suard@epfl.ch .
+⚡ If you want to reach me, I'm contactable at laurane.suard@epfl.ch . <br>

 <!--
 **lauranesuard/lauranesuard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.